WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/l.md

 ## load

-Don't use as a verb to mean *start, install, run, set up*, or *download* in user documentation.
+Don't use as a verb to mean *start, install, run, set up*, or *download* in user documentation and for a general audience.

 OK to use in developer documentation and for a technical audience.